gazecube/Marmelade/README.md

 ## Current features

-- Native Xt/Motif interface with SGI/MaXX scheme support.
+- Native Xt/Motif interface with MaXX scheme support.
 - Listen Now, Recently Played, Songs, Albums, Artists, Playlists, Radio, and search.
-- Native list and responsive album-grid views.
+- Native list and album-grid views.
 - Full-color album artwork rendered as native X11 pixmaps.
 - Persistent Apple Music login through a dedicated Chromium profile.
 - Play/pause, previous/next, seek, volume, Shuffle, Repeat, AutoMix, and Autoplay controls.
-- Live Up Next queue with Apple Music autoplay additions.
+- Up Next queue with Autoplay integration.
-- Resizable iTunes-style sidebar with artwork.
+- Resizable sidebar with iTunes-style pinned album art.
-- Damage-limited custom list rendering and lazy artwork/list loading.
+- Damage-limited custom list rendering and lazy loading for list/artwork views.
-- Local documented bridge protocol so the browser backend can be replaced without rewriting the Motif frontend.
+- Locally-documented bridge protocol so the browser backend can be replaced without rewriting the Motif frontend.

 ## Platform status

 GNU/Linux is the primary tested platform.
 The native side is written against C99/POSIX, Xt, Motif, X11, and Xpm rather than a Linux-specific GUI stack.
 Other UNIX-like systems are an intended target, but BSD compatibility has not yet been verified.

-## Requirements
+## Requirements for building:

-To build the native frontend:
+To build the native frontend, you will need

-- C99 compiler
+- A C99-compliant compiler
 - Motif development headers and libraries
 - X11 and Xt development headers and libraries
 - Xpm
-- `pkg-config` is recommended but not required
+- pkg-config` is recommended but not required

-To use the Apple Music bridge:
+To use the Apple Music bridge, you will need

 - Node.js 20 or newer
 - Chromium or a compatible Chromium-based browser
-- A normal Apple Music account
+- An Apple Music subscription

 Node.js is a hard runtime requirement when Marmelade is managing its own bridge.
-If it cannot be executed, the application reports a fatal startup error and exits before entering the Xt main loop.
+If Node.js cannot be found, the application reports as such, and doesn't proceed further.

-## Build
+## Building

 ```sh
 make